trys/trysv4/content/blog/ux-workshop.md

 4. And some feet
 5. Maybe a tail if you're feeling adventurous!

 Give it a go - it's a lot of fun!
-I've also made a little interactive squiggle bird to demonstrate, have a click through below!
+I've also made a little JS squiggle bird to demonstrate, have a click through below!

 {{< squiggle-birds >}}